ARCHIVES

 By the 1980’s, canine rehabilitation was well known in Europe and by the 1990’s, the U.S. started to take notice.
 The first canine rehabilitation certificate program was started soon after the American Veterinary Medical Association added “animal physical therapy” to its guidelines in 1996.

 Much like human medicine, veterinary medicine is seeing a shift in practice to more preventative care versus curative and palliative care.
+This concept has played a fundamental role in shaping the development of animal rehabilitation, underpinning emerging practices and professional standards.
 In 2003, the Canine Rehabilitation Institute, established by veterinarian Dr. Janet Van Dyke, welcomed its first set of students with the vision and foresight to prepare professionals with tools and knowledge to treat our animal companions.

 Similarly, the University of Tennessee established a slew of higher education programs for canine and equine rehabilitation.
 These programs are offered to veterinarians/vet technicians, as well as PTs/PTAs and OTs/OTAs.

 At CRI, you will be working towards the Canine Rehabilitation Therapist Certification (CCRT) and you must have your physical therapy license to qualify for enrollment.
-At UoT, the Canine Rehabilitation Certificate Program (CCRP) is offered to both PTs, PTAs, and students of those disciplines.
+The CRI program is structured into professionally designed modules, each covering specific topics to ensure comprehensive training.
+At UoT, the Canine Rehabilitation Certificate Program (CCRP) is offered to both PTs, PTAs, and students of those disciplines, and is also organized into distinct modules for advanced and flexible learning.

 UoT also has certification programs for equine rehabilitation, equine taping, canine fitness training, canine osteoarthritis case management, canine pain management, and nutrition case management.
 Both centers have been approved by the American Association of Veterinary State Boards Registry of Approved Continuing Education.